Logseq

 • Evidence Tracking: Keep track of evidence and link related pieces across different sources.

-• Timeline Construction: Use the journaling feature to build event timelines, helping uncover patterns or inconsistencies.
+• Timeline Construction: Utilize the journaling feature to create event timelines, which helps uncover patterns or inconsistencies.

 • Network Graphs: Develop a network of interconnected notes to identify relationships and connections among individuals or entities.